xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 **Query Provider**: the query syntax standard of a plugin that is currently applied.
 For example, when you successfully install the *Basic Search For Dynamic Test Suite* plugin, the query syntax standard becomes "Built-in".

 **Query**: this search box allows you to input the query syntax manually.
-For example:
-`id=(Test Cases/Simple Examples/Katalon Shop/Custom-keyword samples/Order and check out a single product)`.
+For example, `id=(Test Cases/Simple Examples/Katalon Shop/Custom-keyword samples/Order and check out a single product)`.

-**Query Builder** provides a convenient way to create and run query in Katalon Studio.
+**Query Builder** provides a convenient way to create and run a query in Katalon Studio.

 - **Id**: to search by the exact IDs of a test artifact.
 - **Name**: to search by the name of a test artifact.